vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/naming.rst

   - might need conversion if propagated to higher levels

   Other rarely used types are `bitfields` and `ranges`.
-For return values of functions it is worth to look at ``::estd::result`` class which combines data and error status in one object.
+For return values of functions it is worth to look at ``::etl::expected`` class which combines data and error status in one object.

   In most cases using a boolean is the best choice to keep it simple.